OpenBMB/BMTools/README.md

 - (5) The function's return value, which can provide the model with error messages to guide its next steps, such as retrying or indicating a preferred next step
 - (6) Reduce the errors in your API function.

-A sample to refer to is the Wolfram Alpha API.
+A simple example to refer to is the [Wolfram Alpha API](./bmtools/tools/wolframalpha/).